-- Session 1.
+Session 1.
 Fostering Innovation: Technology developers, water industry companies and venture entrepreneurs examined challenges and policy alternatives for water innovation in this session.
 Discussion centered on successful new investment cases that achieved innovation in the water sector and the role of the finance and insurance sectors to facilitate innovation of successful ideas.
 The session concluded that social and cultural growth should take place in parallel with the development of science and technology to achieve practical growth.
-In addition, the session concluded that this objective can be achieved through participation and close cooperation between businesses, government, civil society organizations and politicians. - Session 2.
+In addition, the session concluded that this objective can be achieved through participation and close cooperation between businesses, government, civil society organizations and politicians.

+• Session 2.
 Sustainable Development Goals and Stewardship: This session discussed how companies can contribute to achieving water-related SDGs effectively from the science and technological perspective.
 Panelists discussed the responsibility of water-related companies in correlation with SDGs and feasible target achievement.
 To find a truly sustainable way to manage the water cycle, companies around the world have started to adopt a water stewardship approach that takes into account water use and management across their value chain.
 To do so requires leadership, cultural change, and innovation within the company and beyond company boundaries in working with many stakeholders.
 Governments have agreed upon the SDGs as common goals; now both corporations and governments, along with the leadership of international organizations should explore ways to join the effort to achieve collective action.
 The session introduced a case study where water consumption was reduced and product manufacturing increased through the innovation of science and technology in the entire process of water-related corporate activities.
 Discussion also touched on the direction of CSR activities of leading companies.
 Participants agreed that it is critical for companies and civil society organizations to communicate on CSR activities (water stewardship).

-Interaction between Panelist and Audience during the CEO Innovation Panel session the Science and Technology Process, Hotel Interburgo EXCO Daegu

-Session 3.
-Building Water Resilience for Cities: It is increasingly recognized that cities can provide services for humans, including water services, in a highly resource efficient fashion.
-This provides a significant opportunity for utilities and businesses in a range of sectors to engage in management of the urban water cycle and develop innovative products and services to realize this potential.
+Interaction between Panelist and Audiences during the CEO Innovation Panel of the Science and Technology Process, Hotel Interburgo EXCO Daegu provides a significant opportunity for utilities and businesses in a range of sectors to engage in management of the urban water cycle and develop innovative products and services to realize this potential.
 This session delved into specific areas, such as ICT innovations, resource recovery, and water reuse, to advance the development and implementation of science and technology to improve water resilience for cities.